How to Leverage the In Situ eDiscovery Model to Win Proportionality Arguments

 Exposing Context: E-mail threads reveal the fabric of conversations.

-Processes for collecting and grouping all messages in an e-mail chain, called e-mail threading, are now readily available.2010 -
+Law Technology News, January 2010.
+Processes for collecting and grouping all messages in an e-mail chain, called e-mail threading, are now readily available and provide a tremendous assist in e-discovery.

 Judges’ Guide to Cost‐Effective E‐Discovery

+The E-Discovery Institute, 2010.
 Foreword by Hon.
-James C. Francis IV, United States Magistrate Judge, Southern District of New York2010 -
+James C. Francis IV, United States Magistrate Judge, Southern District of New York

 Mandating Reasonableness in a Reasonable Inquiry